mycotinaj/misc_perl_scripts/README.md

  F. File, Selection, save as .cls.
 Name your selected .cls file to save to your folder.

-11. Obtain your target contigs using [Getclassfasta.pl](Getclassfasta.pl)
+11. Obtain target contigs using [Getclassfasta.pl](Getclassfasta.pl)
 ```
 perl Getclassfasta.pl -fasta species_300bp_spades.fasta -names species_300bp_spades.fasta.names -num 1 -loyal 75 -cls species_300bp_spades.fasta.cls
 ```
-You will now have a .fasta (your new target genome assembly), and a .conf output files.
-The .conf tells you the confidence at which any given contig was placed within the target genome assembly.
+This will generate a .fasta (your target genome assembly), and a .conf giving confidence values of specific contigs

-For more examples and files, see [Quandt Mycology's Running_ESOM](https://github.com/Quandt-Mycology-Lab/Lab_Codes_and_workflows/tree/13a29e99deba6a064015bf7791746de695150d0f/Running_ESOM) page.
+For more indepth steps and example files, see [Quandt Mycology's Running_ESOM](https://github.com/Quandt-Mycology-Lab/Lab_Codes_and_workflows/tree/13a29e99deba6a064015bf7791746de695150d0f/Running_ESOM) page.